elena-kolomeets/Bookshop-app/README.md

-"# Bookshop-app"
+## Bookshop-app

 A desktop database app that stores this book information:
-Title, Author, Year, ISBN
+*Title, Author, Year, ISBN*

+User can:
+* view all records
+* search entry
+* add entry
+* update entry
+* delete entry
+* clear the view
-User can view all records, search, add, update and delete an entry, clear the view, save the data in the text file, get hints with help buttons
+* save data in text file
+* get hints with help buttons